rusticlion/Manastorm/manastorm_codebase_dump.md

-    -- Create projectile effect with block point info -- This allows the projectile to travel partway before being blocked local spellAttackType = spellInfo and spellInfo.attackType or "projectile" local spellAffinity = spellInfo and spellInfo.affinity or "fire"
+    -- Create projectile effect with block point info -- This allows the projectile to travel partway before being blocked local spellAttackType = spellInfo and spellInfo.attackType or Constants.AttackType.PROJECTILE local spellAffinity = spellInfo and spellInfo.affinity or Constants.TokenType.FIRE

-    if spellAttackType == "projectile" then
+    if spellAttackType == Constants.AttackType.PROJECTILE then
         table.insert(events, {
             type = "EFFECT",
             source = Constants.TargetType.CASTER,  -- caster is source of projectile